Tried fresh, human-grade food for your dog yet? 60% Off First Order at Ollie. Redeem Offer

 Common Complaints

-Most Weimers love the flavors and will devour the bowl as soon as it is placed in front of them.
-For those looking to avoid peas or white potatoes, though, this isn’t the brand for you.
+Most Weimers love the flavors offered and will devour the bowl as soon as it is placed in front of them.
+For those looking for a raw meal minus all the hassle, this is the brand for you.

 What Customers Like